binaryage/asepsis/readme.md

 ## What is .DS_Store?

-It is pretty famous file which got its page on wikipedia.
+It is pretty famous file which got its own page on wikipedia.
 Please read [the article](http://en.wikipedia.org/wiki/.DS_Store).

 ## How does .DS_Store redirection work?

 There is a private system framework DesktopServicesPriv which is responsible for creating and manipulating .DS_Store files.
-This framework is used mainly by Finder, but there are also other apps which link against it and use it.
+This framework is used mainly by Finder, but there are also other apps which link against it and may use it (yes mdworker I'm looking at you!).

-DesktopServicesPriv was modified in Lion and now uses standard libc calls to manipulate .DS_Store files, which enabled this solution.
+DesktopServicesPriv was modified in Lion and now uses standard libc calls to manipulate .DS_Store files which enabled this solution.

-Asepsis provides a dynamic library libAsepsis.dylib which is loaded into every process thanks to DYLD_INSERT_LIBRARIES.
-It interposes some libc calls used by DesktopServicesPriv.
-Interposed functions detect paths talking about .DS_Store files and redirect them into a prefix directory.
-This should be transparent to DesktopServicesPriv.
+At core Asepsis provides a dynamic library libAsepsis.dylib which gets loaded into every process thanks to DYLD_INSERT_LIBRARIES.
+It interposes some libc calls used by DesktopServicesPriv to access .DS_Store files.
+Interposed functions detect paths talking about .DS_Store files and redirect them into a special prefix directory.
+This seems to be transparent to DesktopServicesPriv.

-Asepsis also implements kernel extension and user-space system-wide daemon whose purpose is to monitor system-wide folder renames and deletes and mirror those operations in prefixed folder.
-This way you don't lose your settings when renaming folders, because rename is also executed on folders in prefixed directory.
+Additionally Asepsis implements a kernel extension and an user-space system-wide daemon whose purpose is to monitor system-wide folder renames and deletes and mirror those operations in prefixed folder.
+This is best we can do.
+This way you don't lose your settings after renaming folders, because rename is also executed on folders in the prefix directory.

 ## The prefix direcotry is **/usr/local/.dscage**